unik-name/docs.unikname.network/docs/key-concept/cryptography-overview.md

 # Cryptography overview <Badge text="Key Concept"/>

-In the blockchain world you must rely on cryptography to make it happends! <brand name="uns"/> blockchain cryptography is based on [ARK.IO](https://ark.io) basics augmented with specificties related to Decentralized IDs and Decentralized Public Key Infrastructure requirements.
+In the blockchain world you must rely on cryptography to make it happen! <brand name="uns"/> blockchain cryptography is based on [ARK.IO](https://ark.io) basics augmented with specificities related to Decentralized Identifiers and Decentralized Public Key Infrastructure requirements.

 [[TOC]]

-## Cryptoaccount
+## Crypto-account

-Traditional blockchain accounts are represented by a couple of public and private keys.
-These accounts handle a balance of fongible tokens (e.g. coin or utility token).
+Traditional blockchain accounts are represented by a public and private key pair.
+These accounts handle a balance of fungible tokens (e.g. coin or utility token).

-Within <brand name="uns"/> we call these accounts the `cryptoaccounts` to be more meaningful.
-These cryptoaccounts are represented by a couple of a [PublicKey](#publickey) and [PrivateKey](#privatekey), and also by a public address and a passphrase.
+Within <brand name="uns"/> we call these accounts the `crypto-accounts` to be more meaningful.
+These crypto-accounts are represented by a [PublicKey](#publickey) and [PrivateKey](#privatekey) pair, as well as a public address and a passphrase.
 The address is built via a combination of RIPEMD160 hashing and Base58Check encoding prefixed by a single network byte.

-Then <brand name="uns"/> cryptoaccounts handle both the UNIK protocol tokens, and UNIKNAME Non Fungible Tokens representing @unikname.
-They're protected and secured by a [passphrase](#passphrase).
+<brand name="uns"/> crypto-accounts handle both the $UNIK protocol tokens, and UNIKNAME Non Fungible Tokens representing UniknameID.
+They are protected and secured by a [passphrase](#passphrase).

 ## unikid

-Every @unikname is encoded within the <brand name="uns"/> blockchain with a hashcode, its `unikid`.
-Every unikid is "embedded" into a public key and can't exists without it.
-The unikid is the public part of a @unikname, the human-readable string representing a @unikname is not public, unless its owner decide to disclose it.
+Every UniknameID is represented within the <brand name="uns"/> blockchain as a UNIKNAME NFT.
+Each UNIKNAME is encoded on the chain with a hashcode, its `unikid`.
+Every unikid is "embedded" into a public key and can't exist without it.
+The unikid is the obfuscated, public part of a UniknameID, the human-readable string representing a UniknameID is not public, unless its owner decides to disclose it.

 ## Overview

 ![cryptography-overview](./images/cryptography-overview.png)

-## Resolving a cryptoaccount
+## Resolving a crypto-account

-Here is an example of the public address of a cryptoaccount on unikname.network: `UVxGz3EKDqx4h8LLz2ao2GoDNPx4uHf25k`
+Here is an example of the public address of a crypto-account on <brand name="uns"/>: `UVxGz3EKDqx4h8LLz2ao2GoDNPx4uHf25k`

+Public addresses are derived from the associated public key.
+The public key is calculated from the private key, that is itself derived from the passphrase.
+This is why a crypto-account's passphrase is enough to recover all of the cryptographic material of this crypto-account.
+It should therefore be protected from theft and from loss.

-For every public address there's a public key, associated with a private key, and encrypted with a passphrase.
-Here is an example of on-chain public informations available when you query this public address on unikname.network.
+Here is an example of on-chain public information available when you query this public address on <brand name="uns"/>.

 ```json
 {